gitter-badger/ecs/README.md

 ### I want to know - is component already added to entity and get it / add new one otherwise, how I can do it?

-If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `EcsEntity.Get<T>` - it will return already exist component or add brand new one if not.
+If you don't care about fact is component already added and you just want to be sure that entity contains it - just call `EcsEntity.Get<T>` - it will return already exist component or add brand new one if not.

 If you want to know that component exist or not (to use it in custom logic later) - use `EcsEntity.Has<T>` method that will return fact that component was added before.